sathira10/simple-pid-controller/readme.md

 <img src="images/plant.svg" />

 If we assume the motor drive is linear, then we can consider the effect of both the PWM generator and motor drive as scaling the duty cycle by a constant.
-This implies a constant transfer function.
+This implies a constant transfer function for the first two blocks.
 Therefore, we can express the transfer function for the complete plant as follows.
 Here Ω is the angular speed and D is the duty ratio.